-Why we need to question movement data standardization; what happens when you skip step #1?
+Why is movement data standardization a necessity and what happens when you skip step #1?

 I had a friend contact me recently concerned about their loved one’s elevated triglyceride and glucose levels from the latest blood test.
 Like many of us, they went straight into problem-solving mode…how can we reduce some of these disease markers found in the blood panel?
 The friend went on to explain everything they had read online to reduce such markers, as well as conversations with other physicians on the best next steps.
 The first thing I saw at the top of the blood panel was the time of 3:56pm, so I asked if these markers were done in the required fasting state.
 The answer was no, obviating any future approach as the lack of fasting was not standardized protocol.

 Blood markers can vary greatly depending on the last time you ate, which is why many of these tests require 8-12 hours of fasting prior.
 Tt puts everyone’s state at a more relative comparison level against others and against yourself.
 This standardization is a hassle, no doubt, but perhaps a bigger frustration is taking action off of data that is misleading – what if this person went on medications or dietary adjustments that were unnecessary, or worse, created new problems from prescription side effects or nutritional intolerances, all because standardization was overlooked.

 Blood panels are great leading KPIs, but that does not exempt them from being standardized; otherwise, they can be leading you in the wrong direction.
 The tricky part of standardization is finding the lowest barrier for frequent collection, yet stringent enough to ensure that the data is reliably actionable.